This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 Ext.
 Winterfell courtyard - day

-PODRICK PAYNE is training in the Winterfell courtyard with BRIENNE.
+PODRICK PAYNE trains with BRIENNE.
 She is not a gentle teacher.

 (scoring a hit)